Skip to main content

 Chronic psychological stress triggers the sustained release of cortisol, which can, over time, suppress other hormonal axes, including the reproductive system.
 Techniques such as mindfulness, deep breathing, and spending time in nature can help modulate the stress response, allowing the body to return to a state of hormonal equilibrium.

 Environmental factors also play a part.
-Exposure to certain chemicals, known as endocrine disruptors, found in plastics, pesticides, and personal care products, can interfere with hormone production and action.
+Exposure to certain chemicals, known as endocrine disruptors, found in plastics, pesticides, and personal care products, can interfere with and action.
 Minimizing exposure to these substances is a proactive step in safeguarding hormonal health.
 Understanding these foundational elements provides a comprehensive view of how daily choices contribute to, or detract from, the body’s delicate hormonal symphony.

 Intermediate